riasingh2353/team27/docs/lab2.md

 ### Vout = VR + ((RF/R1)\*(V2-V1))

 Next, we focused on detecting the frequency of the signal reproduced by our microphone circuit.
-In order to do this, we used [Open Music Labs’s Arduino FFT library](http://wiki.openmusiclabs.com/wiki/ArduinoFFT) to compute an FFT on this signal.
+In order to do this, we used [Open Music Labs’s Arduino FFT library](http://wiki.openmusiclabs.com/wiki/ArduinoFFT) to compute a Fast Fourier Transform (FFT) on this signal.
+A Fourier Transform is an algorithm that takes a time-dependent signal and breaks it down into its corresponding frequency components.
 Using slightly-modified code from [Team Alpha’s write-up](https://cei-lab.github.io/ECE3400-2017-teamAlpha/lab2.html) of this lab, we were able to repeatedly compute a 256 point FFT on the microphone circuit’s output by continuously calling analogRead() on one of the Arduino’s analog inputs:

 ~~~c
 for (int i = 0 ; i < 512 ; i += 2) {